KevinDahlberg/prime_group_js_01/README.md

-# Ponus Calculator Group Project
+# Bonus Calculator Group Project

 Group project at Prime Digital Academy for an application that calculates bonuses for various employees.